Faitero/TE_MSc/DOC.md

 Same procccess were taken for random Alus.

-Posteriously call all bellow scripts.
+Posteriously it calls all bellow scripts until plots.

 #### Usage:
 `bash run.sh`